22nd – 29th June 2020

 - Smooth around the edge and carefully re wrap the truffled Tunworth in its waxed paper.
 You should be able to fit the Tunworth back in its box for easy transport to the picnic

 I heard it on

-Never miss another blog post of money off voucher again!
-Sign up to stay up to date with all our latest news, reviews and offers we have on here at Partisan Deli.
+Never miss another blog post again!
+Sign up to stay up to date with all our latest news, reviews and offers we have here at Partisan Deli.

-And don’t forgot to follow us on Facebook & Inatagram with the tag @partisandeli
+And don’t forgot to follow us on Facebook & Instagram with the tag @partisandeli